From environmental science to photography - but always focused on the built environment.

 06. I have two brands, with one mission: making the built environment nature-positive.

-Through the Marnie Hawson photography studio, I document sustainable architecture that shows what's possible.
+Through the Marnie Hawson photography studio, I document sustainable design that shows what's possible.
 Through the Business of Biodiversity, I help businesses take practical steps beyond carbon accounting to actually support nature.
 Together, these brands make it easier for the industry to deliver buildings that are genuinely better for nature.

 07. I only shoot projects that matter.